mmartinezraga/HW3/README.md

 ```

-Now we create a data frame with our 3 variables, that will be cleaned for NAs and subset which our borough classifications.
+Now I created a data frame with our 3 variables, that will be cleaned for NAs and subset which our borough classifications.
 ```{r}
 data_use_prelim <- data.frame(norm_housing_cost, norm_TRANWORK, norm_TRANTIME)
 good_obs_data_use <- complete.cases(data_use_prelim,borough_f)